Mother, 2-month-old son attacked by pit bull at LI home

-ELMONT, Long Island (WABC) --A mother and her infant son were injured when they were attacked by a pit bull on Long Island Thursday, police said.
+ELMONT, Long Island (WABC) --A mother and her infant son were injured when they were attacked by a pit bull on Long Island Thursday.

-The 36-year-old woman and her two-month-old child were visiting a residence in Elmont at about 12 p.m.
+The 36-year-old woman and her 2-month-old child were visiting their landlady in Elmont around noon.
+The victims live in the basement apartment of her home.

-The woman knocked on the door and once the homeowner opened the door, police say two pit bulls ran out.
+Authorities saud when the landlady opened the door, two pit bulls ran out.

-One of the dogs attacked the mother, biting her in the leg and causing serious injuries.
+One of the dogs reportedly attacked the mother, biting her in the leg and causing serious injuries.

-The animal then bit the boy in the face and head.
-He underwent surgery for facial lacerations and a cranium injury.
+It then bit the boy in the face and head, authorities said.

+He underwent surgery for facial lacerations and a cranium injury and is listed in critical condition.

+"Injuries are devastating and very, very serious," said Det.
+Lt.
+Richard Lebrun of the Nassau Police Department.
+"As you can imagine, the cranium area is still very, very undeveloped."

-Both dogs were removed by Nassau County Police and the town of Hempstead Animal Shelter and are currently at the shelter.
+Both dogs were removed by Nassau County police to the Town of Hempstead Animal Shelter.

 ----------